stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-responding-to-the-requests-of-seeds-of-soldarity.md

       }
 </style>

-It has now been a week since I first read the testimonials by Solidarity & Rage/Seeds of Solidarity, which affected me deeply.
-Having had some time to reflect, converse, read and watch several of the [resources](https://www.whoisstephenreid.com/resources-and-recovery) suggested by the collective and move through an intense emotional process, I would like to respond to the collective's requests as a follow up to my [first blog](https://stephenreid.net/blog/2021/06/11/response-to-allegations-by-whoisstephenreid.html).
+It has now been a week since I first read the testimonials by the Solidarity & Rage/Seeds of Solidarity collective, which affected me deeply.
+It's been a time of intense self-reflection and emotional processing, greatly aided by conversation and the [resources](https://www.whoisstephenreid.com/resources-and-recovery) suggested by the collective.
+I would like to respond to the collective's requests as a follow up to my [first blog](https://stephenreid.net/blog/2021/06/11/response-to-allegations-by-whoisstephenreid.html).

 *Publicly acknowledge the serious harms outlined in the testimonials, the patterns of behaviour, and the deep hurt they have caused.*

 I acknowledge that the testimonials show several people were harmed by my irresponsible use of psychedelics, lack of care in intimate relationships, and lack of empathy over the period 2010-2017.
 Whilst there are details and interpretations that I contest, I understand and accept the overall picture, including patterns of behaviour and the deep hurt they have caused.
 I sincerely apologise to those that have been hurt by my past actions in connection with these topics.

 I understand that since I was frequently in leadership positions I had a responsibility to exercise a particularly high standard of behaviour, which I failed to do on a number of occasions.
-Going forward, I am committed to the safe and responsible use of psychedelics, [healthy](https://doubleblindmag.com/consent/) and [empowering](https://www.youtube.com/watch?v=auokDp_EA80) intimacy, and deep listening and empathy.
+Going forward, I am committed to continuing my learning journey around the safe and responsible use of psychedelics, [healthy](https://doubleblindmag.com/consent/) and [empowering](https://www.youtube.com/watch?v=auokDp_EA80) intimacy, and deep listening and empathy.

 *Step back from leadership roles and ‘thought-leadership’ opportunities.
 This includes declining invitations to speak, deactivating his email newsletter, and resigning from leadership positions within current organisations.*